National Center for Construction Education & Research

 Appropriate storage for recorded testing sessions (instructor/proctor only)

-If students try to open another tab they are kicked from the test.
-Can the testing system and the remote meeting platform windows be open simultaneously?
+If students try to open another tab they are kicked out from the test.
+Can the testing system and the remote meeting platform windows be opened simultaneously?

-Yes, the testing system and the remote meeting platform windows can be open at the same time.
+Yes, the testing system and the remote meeting platform windows can be opened at the same time.

 Remote meetings should be started before any tests are authorized so that the proctor can validate identification of test takers, check camera angles, and read the proctor script.

 Once a test-taker is ready to begin, the remote meeting platform can run in the background for the duration of the test.
 As long as the test-taker does not click away from the testing screen the remote session will not trigger the test to pause.